 Clinical Decision Support is Hard

 As part of their value based care approach, on a daily basis, doctors, nurses, and clinical staff must gather, make sense of, and evaluate tons of patient data.
 But how can this all be successfully managed while ensuring that the needs of patients are being met?
-Well, in the news recently, more and more software is coming out to support companies in the running of their businesses.
-It has recently been suggested that software for insurance agencies has kick started the trend in getting software to ensure effective client communication.
+Well, in the news recently, more and more software is coming out to support companies in the running of their healthcare businesses.
+Furthermore, it has recently been suggested that software for insurance agencies has kick started the trend in getting software to ensure effective client communication.
 Getting this process right is critical, so medical professionals can make correct and informed decisions.
 In theory, clinical decision support (CDS) software systems help this process by providing contextual patient data.
 However, the doctors, nurses and staff using these systems are often dealing with poorly designed software that doesn’t meet their needs.